jiangyuang/ModelPruningLibrary/README.md

 # ModelPruningLibrary
+## Plan for New Version
+We plan to launch a new version of ModelPruningLibrary.
+In the new version, we will introduce the following:
+1. An easy-to-use framework for model pruning, including various types of layers (CNN, FC, etc.) and models.
+We will introduce functions such as automatically finding the parateterized (prunbale) layers, pruning by different criterions, and more.
+2. An automatic `to_sparse` method for models.
+This will allow the conversion from sparse model using masks to genuine sparse models using sparse matrices.
+3. Implementation of popular pruning methods.
+4. Implementation of popular datasets that are not currently supported by PyTorch.

+Suggestions/comments are welcome!

+## Description
 This is a library for model pruning and sparse fully-conneted layer implementations.
 It can be used for federated learning as described in the following paper:
 - Y. Jiang, S. Wang, B. J. Ko, W.-H. Lee, L. Tassiulas, "[Model pruning enables efficient federated learning on edge devices](https://arxiv.org/abs/1909.12326)," arXiv preprint arXiv:1909.12326 (2019).